-To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
+\To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
 The people cohabitating must be current or former spouses or have an intimate relationship.

-- 6) Stalking, defined as:

-- a. engaging in a course of conduct,

-- b. on the basis of sex,

-- c. directed at a specific person, that

-- i. would cause a reasonable person to fear for the person's safety, or

-- ii. the safety of others; or
+- c. directed at a specific person, that - i. would cause a reasonable person to fear for the person's safety, or - ii. the safety of others; or - iii.

-- iii.
 Suffer substantial emotional distress.